colbyn/colbyn/README.md

 More generally,

-It is well known that a harder problems yield more satisfactory results.
+It is well known that harder problems yield more satisfactory results.

 From a software research perspective, projects need hard and technically challenging constraints to innovate and make something new.